kisslim/zen-of-vibe-coding/README.md

 ### 50. And is it a good idea to touch existing code?

-### 50. And is it a good idea to touch existing code?

 > This final tenet answers the oldest and most persistent question in software engineering with the nuanced wisdom of vibe coding: **It depends on the nature of your touch.**

 The act falls into three categories, governed by earlier principles: